Ball45/AutoEdited/test/Minutes0325 .md

  ```

  ## moviepy
- 1. try out an example.
+ 1. Try out an example. (add a title at the center of the screen)
  In this example we open a video file, select the subclip between t=50s and t=60s, add a title at the center of the screen, and write the result to a new file:
  ```python
  from moviepy import *